jundongl/scikit-feature/README.md

 Scikit-learn

 ###Steps:
 After you download scikit-feature-1.0.0.zip from the project website (http://featureselection.asu.edu/), unzip the file.
-Then the scikit-feature root directory will contain a setup script setup.py and a file named README.txt.

-For Linux, under the scikit-feature root directory, you can build and install the module by the following command:
+For Linux users, you can install the package by the following command:

     python setup.py install

-For Windows, you can also run the command prompt window (Start->Accessories) under the scikit-feature root directory:
+For Windows users, you can also install the package by the following command:

     setup.py install